 Phase One of this project consisted mostly of several introductory scene-setting posts, two multi-post inquiries, and the development of a chart I used to get across an approach to design I call generative transformation.
 There was also heaps of great discussion in the comments along the way.

 Introductory / Scene-Setting

 Starting with the first post, there are a total of five posts in the introductory category.
 Check em out here, listed newest-to-oldest.
 Among all the introductory stuff this is probably the most important post in terms of understanding what this blog was started to try and do.
 There is also this 2017 presentation by Dave Hursthouse at the international permaculture gathering in India.

-The first looks into the flawed but common understanding in permaculture that design is a process of assembling components to form whole systems.
+The first inquiry looked into the flawed but common understanding in permaculture that design is a process of assembling components to form whole systems.
 It starts here (don’t miss the comments!) and is summed up and concluded here.

 The second inquiry looked into the way that designing and implementing are understood to be related inside permaculture design process.
 It started here, there was a progress summary here and a conclusion here.
 There are 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26 posts in the main body of this inquiry.